 2. Get cute AF workout gear.
 Let’s be honest — wearing your ratty high school gym shorts isn’t really the best motivator to leave the house for a workout.
-According to fitness instructor and Chaise Fitness owner Claudia Aarts-Schreiber, one of the best ways to make you want to hit the gym is by gifting yourself cute post-holiday workout clothes.
+According to fitness instructor and Chaise Fitness owner Claudia Aarts-Schreiber, one of the best ways to make you want to hit the gym is by gifting yourself cute workout clothes.
 “There’s nothing like an awesome outfit to make you feel good,” she notes.
 And that’s before you get all those awesome workout endorphins.

 3. Clean out your newsfeed.
 According to celebrity trainer and author of The Code Red Holiday Survival Guide, Cristy Nickel, cleaning up your activity online is just as important as all the work you’re doing IRL to stay fit.
 “Trying to eat healthier?
 Then ‘hide’ those chocolate cake videos.
 Trying to cut back on wine?
 Get rid of wine advertisements,” she advises.
 “Get them out of your newsfeed so they’ll get out of your mind.”
 Temptation managed.